tier4/fastfaceswapper-tensorrt/README.md

 # fastfaceswapper-tensorrt

-The FastFaceSwapper-TensorRT framework provides a blazingly fast face-swapping tool accelerated by tensorRT.
+The FastFaceSwapper framework aims for providing blazingly fast face-swapping runtimes highly accelerated by tensorRT.
+The framework consists of two cascaded DNN-based networks: (1) detection network and (2) swapping network.
+Currently this repository provides the swapping part only (input images and pre-computed bounding boxes of human faces are required); we are hardly working on adding support of the detection part ASAP (sorry for inconvenience).

-Currently, we support [deep_privacy2](https://github.com/hukkelas/deep_privacy2) models as the backbone network.
+We support [deep_privacy2](https://github.com/hukkelas/deep_privacy2/) models as the swapping network backbone.

 ## DEMO Instructions